 Tunde Okewale studied LLB Law – (Hons) at London Met and now works as an international human rights barrister at Doughty Street Chambers specialising in crime, sports law and regulation.
+In 2019 he was honoured as a Governing Bencher of the Inner Temple, where he is one of the youngest Benchers in its 650-year history.
 He was awarded an MBE in the 2016 Queen’s Birthday Honours list for services to the community and disadvantaged young people.
 Tunde is also a consultant, public speaker and recipient of numerous other awards including the JCI London Ten Outstanding Young People Award 2013, Diversity Champion at the UK Diversity Legal Awards 2014 and the inaugural Chambers & Partners award for Outstanding Contribution to Diversity.

 No two days are ever the same; I might be conducting research on law or preparing to appear in court.
 The cases I deal with, along with the issues of law, are often similar but always different, and so there is variety in each and every day.
 There are also instances where I may not be in chambers for many weeks because I am conducting a trial.

 By having a Rocky Balboa mindset.
 Things rarely work out the way you plan and there will always be negative people, distractions and stumbling blocks that you have to deal with.
 The key point to remember is to persist and to develop the courage to move on even when everyone around you is telling you that it is OK to give up.